ed6095-web/Guidewire-DEVTrails-2026/README.md

 **AI Agent**

-We will train our own AI agent
+We will train our own AI agent.

 **Trigger Engine**